 Embark on a journey to East Africa that combines the love of running with mankind’s generosity.
-Name as one of the Six Must-Do Marathons in Africa the Uganda Marathon 2019 offers athletes the fulfillment of completing a demanding race as well as the emphatic feeling of giving back to the community.
+Named as one of the Six Must-Do Marathons in Africa the Uganda Marathon 2021 offers athletes the fulfillment of completing a demanding race as well as the emphatic feeling of giving back to the community.

-The first two days of the event allow athletes to really make their mark in the community.
-Here, they meet local children and families through interactive volunteer programs, getting a first-hand look on the impact they will make in the lives of the disadvantaged.
+The first two days of the event allow you to really make their mark in the community.
+Meet local children and families through interactive volunteer programs, get a first-hand look on the impact you will make in the lives of the disadvantaged.

 Day three is dedicated to the children of Uganda where the annual KidsRunWild sports day is held.
 Masaka schools and orphanages pair up youngsters with marathon athletes to get a taste of what it’s like to cross the finish line.

 On the seventh day, runners will take to the starting line.
-Over 3,000 world-wide athletes will compete in either the full or half marathon on a course that weaves through spectacular views of the beautiful African countryside.
+Over 3,000 worldwide athletes compete in either the full or half marathon on a course that weaves through spectacular views of the beautiful African countryside.
 Along the way, runners will travel through farms, villages and towns around Masaka before conquering the notorious hill named “The Beast.”